kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/03-server-side-graphql/03-graphql-yoga-server-setup.md

 * Prisma we give it our data model
 * Prisma we create a set of CRUD APIs
 * If we open `src/generated/prisma.graphql`

+## Security Problem!!!! - Purpose of using GraphQL Yoga
-* But there is not security layer and all we can do is create read update and delete and provide relationships between our data
+* But there is not security layer and all we can do is:
+    - CRUD - Create, Read, Update and Delete
+    - And provide relationships between our data
     - And in order to add things like:
         + Custom server side logic
         + We want to charge credit cards